janvennemann/file-state-monitor/Readme.md

 ## Description

-Completely customizable monitoring for files that detects changes between two script runs.
+Completely customizable file monitoring that detects changes between two script runs.
 The state of all monitored files will be stored and compared to the current state on the next run to detect changes.

 ## Getting started